Statistical Methods for Categorical and Time-to-Event Outcomes

-Calculation and Conversion of Effect Measures
+2. Calculation of Effect Measures from 2×2 Contingency Tables

 • Scenario 1: Event rate (P) in the non-exposed group is known.